Overview

 P ⇒

-which isapplied on each type
+predicate/functionwhich isapplied on each typeto access/retrieve.

-, not every algorithm needs this parameter -
+It isoptional, not every algorithm needs this parameter -

-⇒ to access the type from the result.
+::type⇒ to access the type from the result.

-then there is no need of using::type
+If algorithm name is postfixed with_tthen there is no need of using::type

 at